Pyramid-Systems-Inc/TidyTop/PROGRESS_SUMMARY.md

 ## Next Session Priorities

-1. Implement dependency injection container
+1. Create main application shell with Avalonia UI
-2. Create main application shell with Avalonia UI
+2. Start implementing desktop overlay functionality
-3. Start implementing desktop overlay functionality
+3. Begin work on file management service
-4. Begin work on file management service
+4. Implement settings management system

-The foundation is solid and ready for continuing the implementation of the desktop organization features.
+The dependency injection container is now fully implemented and tested, providing a solid foundation for continuing the implementation of the desktop organization features.